ZeadShalaby/Online-Shop-Store/README.md

 03. Download project from github (https://github.com/ZeadShalaby/Online-Shop-Store.git)

-04. extract files in (htdocs) folder and keep the folder name apricot-store (After installing the XAMPP, open the (XAMPP) folder. then you will get (htdocs) folder)
+04. extract files in (htdocs) folder and keep the folder name shop-store (After installing the XAMPP, open the (XAMPP) folder. then you will get (htdocs) folder)

 05. open link http://localhost/phpmyadmin